What makes ReidsEngland.com different

 Reid is a full-time professional travel writer who has lived in Europe off and on since the age of 11 and has specialized in writing about European travel for mroe than 20 years.

 Reid has covered the U.K. in guidebooks for Frommer's, the Idiots Guides, and the For Dummies series.
-He has served as an editor and a writer for major travel guidebooks, websites, and magazines. » more
+He has also served as an editor and a writer for major travel guidebooks, websites, and magazines. » more

 4) Expert opinions

 Writing about travel is my day job, not my hobby.
 Unlike the typical Tripadvisor reviewer—who can recite a litany of observations about room 105 in London's "Hotel X" based on a single visit—I can tell you how that room compares to others in the same hotel—and, more importantly, how that hotel compares to the hotel down the street (I can even tell you whether there's a B&B in between those two hotels that's actually a far a better deal, or how you can rent an apartment around the corner for even less).

 This is because I have been to London many times, toured dozens of its hotels, and spent years carefully researching such things with a critical eye and a notebook in my hand.
 Same goes for sights, restaurants, and the practical details of travel. » more